tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > despite his spiritual improvement is not of really new mentality if he fails to seek equivalence.
 (p.
 257)

+> By abolishing first particular form and then purified form and neutral form, the new art has liberated line and color:
+> the essential means of plastic expression.
+Likewise, after long culture, the true content of man and of life is in the
+> process of freeing itself by abolishing every kind of limiting form.
+> This abolition involves suffering but, being necessary, is inevitable.
+But it is always accompanied by joy,
+> for abolotion also involves creation: new life.
+>
 > Whether we conceive life as joy or as suffering depends on which is most important to us: abolition or creation.
 >
 > The beauty and the misery of concrete life consists precisely in the fact that we can escape neither abolition nor creation,